openmindednewby/Tool-for-creating-lip-recognition-datasets/README.md

 Note: In order for the code to run download the shape_predictor_68_face_landmarks.dat file from here https://github.com/AKSHAYUBHAT/TensorFace/blob/master/openface/models/dlib/ and place it in the same folder with main.py and the rest of the scripts.
 Make sure the name is exactly 'shape_predictor_68_face_landmarks.dat'.

 Simply open main.py and run it to for an example result.
 Make sure you are connected to the internet.
 You will need ffmpeg and youtube-dl installed.

+For a realtime demo of face detection and cropping open DEMO_face_detect.py, uncomment some example code in the file and run it.